Support for applicants

 In summary, the best ways for applicants to receive support at the application or interview stage are through:

-- HEE educational supervisors, training programme directors and associate deans
+- Educational supervisors, training programme directors and associate deans

 - careers lead in the trust